Tokyo Shimbun’s report: Nippori/Toneri Liner operation suspended for four days straight; 217 suspensions impacting 33,800 commuters. What’s happening?

 Nippori Station on the Nippori-Toneri Liner = Arakawa Ward, Tokyo (material photo)

 The metropolitan “Nippori-Toneri Liner” connecting Arakawa-ku and Adachi-ku, Tokyo, has been in trouble for four consecutive days since the 10th.
 The metropolitan transportation bureau announced on the 13th that the sudden rise in temperature caused the overhead wire to bend, and the pantograph, which receives electricity from the overhead wire, was damaged.
-A total of 217 trains were suspended, including the first train on the 13th until after 6:00 a.m., affecting a total of about 33,800 people.
+A total of 217 trains were suspended, including the first train on the 13th until following 6:00 a.m., affecting a total of regarding 33,800 people.

 According to the Tokyo metropolitan government, power outages began around 11:30 am on the 10th, with power outages continuing in some sections.
 The staff found damage to the pantograph in the vehicle in the blackout section and repaired part of the overhead wire.